dosbox-staging/dosbox-staging/website/docs/getting-started/introduction.md

 Welcome to the DOSBox Staging getting started guide!

 This guide will gently introduce you to the wonderful world of DOSBox by setting up a few example games from scratch.
-It's written in the spirit of "teaching a man how to fish"---the games are only vehicles to teach you the basics that you can apply to any DOS game you wish to play later.
+Although it's primarily intended for newcomers unfamiliar with DOSBox and DOS emulation in general, it's a recommended read for people already comfortable with other DOSBox variants but not DOSBox Staging.
+And even if you're a [long-time Staging user](#a-note-for-existing-dosbox-staging-users), we're quite certain you will learn a few new useful things and techniques from it.

+The guide has been written in the spirit of "teaching a man how to fish"---the games are only vehicles to teach you the basics that you can apply to any DOS game you wish to play later.
 Consequently, the choice of games doesn't matter that much (although we tried to pick from the all-time classics).

 To get the most out of this guide, don't just *read* the instructions but *perform* all the steps yourself!
 Later chapters build on concepts introduced